georgia-tech-db/evadb/README.md

    🎯 **Predicate Reordering**: EVA optimizes the order in which the query predicates are evaluated (e.g., runs the faster, more selective model first), leading to faster queries and lower inference costs.

-Consider these two exploratory queries on a dataset of 🐕 images:
+Consider these two exploratory queries on a dataset of dog images:
 <img align="right" style="display:inline;" width="40%" src="https://github.com/georgia-tech-db/eva/blob/master/data/assets/eva_performance_comparison.png?raw=true"></a>

 ```mysql